Concepts

 TCP is a connection-oriented protocol.
 Before receiving and sending data, TCP requires a reliable connection to be established with the other side.
 UDP is a message-oriented (connection-less) protocol.
 It directly sends data packets without performing a three-way handshake with the other side.
 UDP is suitable for scenarios that focus more on real-timeliness than reliability, such as video chat, real-time push of financial market information, DNS, and IoT.

 In cookie insertion mode, the CLB instance inserts cookies and the real server does not need to make any modifications.
 When you make the first HTTP request, it (without a cookie) enters the CLB instance, which then selects a real server based on the load balancing algorithm policy and sends the request to the server.
-The real server then sends an HTTP response (without a cookie) to the CLB instance, which then inserts the cookie and returns the HTTP response (with a cookie) to the client.
+The real server then sends an HTTP response (without a cookie) that is sent back to the CLB instance, which then inserts the cookie and returns the HTTP response (with a cookie) to the client.

 When you make the second HTTP request (with the cookie inserted by the CLB instance last time), it enters the CLB instance, which then reads the session persistence values in the cookie and sends the request (with the same cookie as above) to the specified real server.
 The server gives an HTTP response.
 Because the server does not write the cookie, the response does not contain the cookie.
 When the response traffic re-enters the CLB instance, CLB will write the updated session persistence cookie into the response.